Sravani-20022/BLAST_Project/README.md

 ## Discussion

 The BLAST analysis revealed significant sequence conservation of the SUMM2 disease resistance gene among members of the Solanaceae family.
-Tomato showed complete sequence identity as the reference sequence, while potato and chilli exhibited substantial similarity, indicating a common evolutionary origin and potentially similar disease resistance mechanisms.
+Tomato showed complete sequence identity as the reference sequence, while potato, chilli and others exhibited substantial similarity, indicating a common evolutionary origin and potentially similar disease resistance mechanisms.

 ## Conclusion